docteurbadluck/cub3D/README.md

 # 🧱 Cub3D

 **Cub3D** is a small 3D game engine inspired by *Wolfenstein 3D*, built with **raycasting** and the **MiniLibX** library.
-The goal is to explore graphics programming, math, and architecture through a simple first-person view engine.\n collaborator : jholter
+The goal is to explore graphics programming, math, and architecture through a simple first-person view engine.
+collaborator : jholter
 <img width="801" height="806" alt="Screenshot from 2025-10-28 16-15-05" src="https://github.com/user-attachments/assets/6a7cf7e7-58bd-4fdd-a023-c6bfa60d07f2" />

 ---